zimka/edx-platform-1/docs/developers/source/transcripts.rst

    * **IF** we are working just with 1 field **AND** item.sub field **HAS** a value **AND** user fill editor/view by the new value/video source without transcripts file, we respond with `use_existing` command.
 In this case, user will have possibility to use transcripts file from previous video.
    * **OTHERWISE**, we will respond with `not_found` command.

-Command from front-end point of view is nothing else as a reference to the needed View with possible actions that user can do depending on conditions described above.
+Command from front-end point of view is nothing else as a reference to the needed View with possible actions that user can do depending on conditions described above (See edx-platform/cms/static/js/views/transcripts/message_manager.js:21-29).

 *Method:*
     GET